-Houston's year-round warm temperatures and proximity to the Gulf of Mexico provide ample opportunity to escape to sand and salty water.
+Houston's year-round warm temperatures and proximity to the Gulf of Mexico provide ample opportunity to escape to sand and salt water.
 Here are five of the best beaches to visit in the area that are just a short drive from the city.

 El Jardin Beach, Seabrook